 We met many of the growers and vendors at the Sydney Flower Markets and thankfully I wore my gumboots as there were a lot of puddles and sloshing around.
 I learnt how to handle flowers at the Sydney Flower Markets too so I didn't bruise the petals.
 Jackie said to me, “Just by lifting the flower bunch up and dripping water on the flower petals directly on another bunch can bruise the petals.”
 So be gentle when you're at the Sydney Flower Markets and handling the flowers.
 Some of the growers don’t only grow flowers but also provide other goods like fresh free range farm eggs in the case of T & G Flower Growers and rustic fruit boxes or breakfast trays from Walls Nursery, which is handy to know.

-I also learnt from speaking to many of the growers that some of the supply of the flowers are imported whilst some are locally grown.
-Take roses for example, the roses that are locally are often smaller or petite in comparison to the imported ones.
+I also learnt from speaking to many of the growers that some of the flowers are imported whilst some are locally grown.
+Take roses for example, the roses that are locally grown are often smaller or petite in comparison to the imported ones.
 There is less mileage in travel in getting to the Sydney Flower Markets when they are locally grown and therefore may be fresher than imported ones, ensuring they last longer in your homes.
 Still, imported flowers have benefits.
 One of the growers told me there is just not enough domestic production to meet demand and the seasonality issue where some flowers are unavailable all year long, which is why florists source flowers both locally and imports.
 The imported roses can be larger than the locally grown roses as the climate conditions overseas is conducive to larger roses being grown.
 It can also be cheaper to import roses.

 “Did you watch the World’s Largest Flower Market on Foxtel the other day?”
 I didn’t at the time but now I have and it was really fascinating documentary to see the flower market trade in The Netherlands, which is home to the world’s largest flower markets with its huge trading room for flowers known as the Floral Wall Street.
 The flower market is over 100 million acres in The Netherlands.
 Now that’s one place I hope to visit that one day.